juliangruber/collect-feedback/README.md

 The server makes no assumption about what you're going to do with the data, it's up to you to make sense of it.

+## Tip: Use unix tools

-You could for example pipe everything to a file, for later reference, while printing bad lines straigt away, for instantaneous notifications:
+You can for example pipe everything to a file, for later reference.
+But you also want to be notified about important feedback on the spot, so it would be helpful to see that on the screen:

 ```bash
 $ collect-feedback | tee >(grep bor) >> feedback.txt